petersm8/CMSC388J-f20/projects/p4/README.md

    display an error message.

    In `user_detail.html`, indicate which user's reviews we're looking at.
-This is best done with their username.
+This is best done with their self.
 Then under that, display all of the reviews they've made.
 You should indicate how many reviews the specified user has made in total, and then for each review show:
    - When the review was created